confluentinc/confluent-sigma/README.md

 ### Sigma Rule Loader Application
 ![alt text](images/rule_loader.png "Sigma Rule Loader")

+If you wish to load just a single file you can use the `-file` option.
+If you wish to load all files under a directory use the `-dir` option.

 Example:

-`sigma-rule-loader -bootStrapServer localhost:9092 -topic sigma-rules -file zeek_sigma_rule.yml`
+`sigma-rule-loader.sh -bootStrapServer localhost:9092 -topic sigma-rules -file zeek_sigma_rule.yml`

 or

-`sigma-rule-loader -bootStrapServer localhost:9092 -topic sigma-rules -dir zeek_sigma_rules`
+`sigma-rule-loader.sh -bootStrapServer localhost:9092 -topic sigma-rules -dir zeek_sigma_rules`

 ### Adding/Updating Sigma Rules via CLI